Annihilation of the Salt River wild horses temporarily halted, but removal still pending

 The goal of the Salt River Wild Horse Management Group is to work with all stakeholders and continue to work with the Forest Service to create and implement lasting protections for these horses in their habitat.
 We offer our many volunteers, our expertise and our scientific documentation for a public-private partnership to create win-win solutions for the Forest Service, the community, the horses and the environment.

 Although public opinion is overwhelmingly for the protection of the Salt River wild horses in their habitat, the Salt River wild horses are not out of danger yet.
-The roundup has not been cancelled, only postponed.
 The Forest Service is listing its reasons for wanting to remove the horses on its website.